danielnyga/pracmln-dev/doc/tools.rst

 file ``learnt.mln`` within that project.
 Then, this file can be accessed by the line ::

-  from pracmln import mlnpath
-  p = mlnpath('/home/nyga/my-project.pracmln:learnt.mln')
+  from pracmln.utils.project import mlnpath p = mlnpath('/home/nyga/my-project.pracmln:learnt.mln')
   print p.content

 ``mlnpath`` returns an object of the type :class:`pracmln.mln.mlnpath`, which has the following members:

-.. autoclass:: pracmln.mln.mlnpath
+.. autoclass:: pracmln.utils.project.mlnpath
     :members: content, path, file, project, exists, projectloc